-The two standouts of the tasting menu are the homemade Boursin cheese with luscious, honey glazed smoked pears, and the butternut squash veloute with a tender blood sausage perched in the middle.
+The standout of the seasonally-changing tasting menu was the butternut squash veloute with a tender blood sausage perched in the middle.
 The a la carte menu comprises signature French dishes.
-Go for the duck confit, which at Petrus is a beautifully crispy duck leg sprinkled with speck and paired with a side of layered potatoes, and smothered in a foie gras-infused sauce.
-Or the beef bourguignon, where the morsels of beef cheeks are fall apart-tender and the rich dark sauce with plum jam packs a lively acidity.
-If you have some stomach space left, get the chocolate eclairs to finish - trust me, you will not regret it.
+Go for the duck confit (€16), which at Petrus is a beautifully crispy duck leg sprinkled with speck and paired with a side of potato gratin, and smothered in a foie gras-infused sauce.
+Or the beef bourguignon (€15), where the morsels of beef cheeks are fall apart-tender and come in a bright-tasting, plum jam-laced dark sauce.
+If you have some stomach space left, get the chocolate eclairs to finish - trust me, you won't regret it.

-In 2015, Petrus won a Bib Gourmand, a Michelin award for exceptional food at moderate prices (the seven-course tasting menu costs €50 without wine pairing, while most main dishes on the a la carte menu range from €10 to €15).
-As for interior, the old Citroën car parked inside the restaurant hammers home the rustic, French countryside theme a little too hard, but in general the space is comfortably elegant and cozy.
+In 2015, Petrus won a Bib Gourmand, a Michelin award for exceptional food at moderate prices (the seven-course tasting menu costs €55 without wine pairing, while most main dishes on the a la carte menu are €13-18).
+As for the interior, the old Citroën car parked inside the restaurant perhaps overdoes the rustic French countryside theme, but in general the space is comfortably elegant and cozy.

 Run by owner-chef Zoltán Feke, Petrus is currently the best Budapest restaurant fully dedicated to high-end French cuisine, making it an essential part of the city's gastronomic landscape.